Teledyne e2v: Clients

 Charge-coupled devices (sensitive optical imaging devices) made by e2v were used in the Wide Field Camera 3 instrument, which was installed in the Hubble Space Telescope in 2009.

 In 2010, the company announced the establishment of the e2v microwave engineering centre in Lincoln, UK as part of a restructuring that saw the move of operational capabilities to the Chelmsford facility.

 In 2013 e2v supplied the CCD imaging array for the European Space Agency's (ESA's) Gaia project to map the Milky Way.
-At one billion pixels this is the largest image sensor flown into space.
+At one billion pixels, this is the largest image sensor flown into space.

-In 2015, CCDs made by e2v enabled crisp images of Pluto to be transmitted by NASA's New Horizons probe, which launched from Earth ten years earlier; the same NASA probe and CCDs almost four years later, in early 2019, transmitted images of 486958 Arrokoth, an object located in the Kuiper belt – an outer ring of our solar system.
+In 2015, NASA's New Horizons probe, which had launched from Earth ten years earlier, used CCDs made by e2v to capture images of Pluto.
+Almost four years later, in early 2019, New Horizons similarly captured and transmitted images of 486958 Arrokoth, an object located in the Kuiper belt.

 As of 2018, e2v was one of the suppliers of CCDs for the Large Synoptic Survey Telescope.
 It is also a supplier of CCDs to ESA for its FLEX satellite, which will study plant health and stress from space and is scheduled for launch into earth orbit in 2024.